RobbieEarle/al_scrape/README.md

 3. Receive messages that come back from the server regarding potentially dangerous files
 4. Output progress updates and scan results to Assemblyline Device Audit front end

-**NOTE: Currently in the process of making an installation script that will simplify the installation process.
-In the meantime the following steps can be followed to get al_scrape working for code review*

 # Installation

 ### Pre-requisites

-- [These instructions](https://github.com/RobbieEarle/al_da) should have been completed up until the point where it recommends installing al_scrape.
+- [These instructions](https://github.com/RobbieEarle/al_da) should have been completed up until the point where it recommends installing al_scrape

 ### Creating new VM

 - Download Ubuntu 16.04.x Server install image ([here](http://releases.ubuntu.com/))
 - In VirtualBox, select New.
 Create a new Ubuntu (64-bit) VM and name it 'alda_sandbox'.
-Allow for at least 6000 MB RAM, 20 GB storage.
+Allow for at least 6000 MB RAM, 20 GB storage

 ### Install Ubuntu 16.04.x OS